This Cloud Computing and IPv6 article contains 7 topics:

 7. Department of Defense (DoD) Cloud Computing

-In addition, the SDN Lessons Learned, Training, and Testing article in the SDN Knowledge Base section provides some lessons learned while deploying cloud computing using IPv6-enabled virtualization technology.
-(Search for lessons with "cloud" in the title.)
+In addition, the SDN Lessons Learned, Training, and Testing article in the SDN Knowledge Base section provides some lessons learned while deploying cloud computing.
+Look for lessons learned with "cloud" in the title.

 1. What is Cloud Computing?

 Many attempts have been made to describe the concept anyway.
-Here are some examples: The National Institute of Standards and Technology (NIST) offered a terse technical description in 2011.
-A company called phoenixNAP offered a broader, less-technical description with examples in 2018.
-Wikipedia, The Free Encyclopedia, currently offers an even longer description including a history of cloud computing and a list of some similar concepts.
+Here are some examples: The National Institute of Standards and Technology (NIST) offered an early terse technical description in 2011 and has since published several documents related to cloud computing.
+A company called ZDNET offered a broader, less-technical description with examples in 2022.
+Wikipedia, The Free Encyclopedia, offers an even longer description including a history of cloud computing and related concepts.

 private